MENU

 There are currently four recognized stages of lipedema, including the following.

 Stage 1: The skin will appear normal to the touch, but nodules of enlarged fat may be present.
 These nodules can be felt during a medical examination.
-Patients may be experiencing some pain and bruise easily.
+Patients may experience some pain and bruise easily.

-Stage 2: The surface of the skin becomes uneven and may be dimpled or indentations.
+Stage 2: The surface of the skin becomes uneven and may be dimpled or indentated.
 The amount of excess fat will also increase compared to stage 1.

 Stage 3: Large extensions of skin and fat will develop and may protrude from the limbs.
 The legs can appear columnar.
 These protrusions are caused by inflammation and the thickening of tissues.